Jacy Jayne: Chase University (2023–2024)

 On the August 15 episode of NXT, Jayne defeated Chase University's Thea Hail after Hail was distracted by her stablemates Andre Chase and Duke Hudson.
 Backstage after the match, Jayne gave praise to Hail and subsequently became a mentor to Hail, turning face for the first time since 2021, with Jayne eventually joining Chase University.
 At Night 2 of NXT: Halloween Havoc, Hail and Jayne failed to win WWE Women's Tag Team Championship from Chelsea Green and Piper Niven after Chase refused to allow Jayne to use the title belt against Green.
-In December 2023, Chase University started a storyline where it was revealed that the University was in heavy debt after Chase gambled away all their funds.
-On the January 30, 2024 episode of NXT, Jayne announced that she has created the "2024 Ladies of Chase U" calendar to be launched at NXT Vengeance Day and that the projected sales will save Chase University.
-Chase thanked Jayne and officially accepted her into the stable.
+After helping with a storyline money problem, Chase thanked Jayne and officially accepted her into the stable.
 Around the same time, Jayne took on a new protégé, Jazmyn Nyx, who would help Jayne win matches by cheating which Hail refused to do.
 On the March 12 edition of NXT, after Hail and Fallon Henley lost a tag team match with Jayne refusing to be her partner the previous week, an emotional Hail disavowed her friendship with Jayne and declaring she was returning to the "old Thea Hail".

 On the following week of NXT, Jayne (with Nyx) turned on Chase University and cost Riley Osborne the NXT Heritage Cup Championship match against No Quarter Catch Crew's Drew Gulak, turning both women heel in the process.
 On April 2, a six-woman tag team match was made official for NXT Stand & Deliver with Jayne, Kiana James and Izzi Dame facing Hail, Henley and Kelani Jordan where Jayne's team lost the match.
-Jayne then revealed the truth of Chase U's gambling debt.
-In Hail's NXT Women's Championship match against Tiffany Stratton in 2023, Andre Chase placed an illegal bet that Hail will win the title.
-However, he chose Hail's wellbeing and threw in the towel, resulting in him losing the bet.
 On the April 16 episode of NXT, Jayne and Nyx assisted Tatum Paxley in defeating Hail.
 A match between Jayne and Hail was then made official for Week 2 of Spring Breakin' on April 30 where Jayne lost, ending their feud.
 Jayne suffered a legitimate broken nose during the match and had to undergo surgery.
 She made her return on the June 4 episode of NXT sporting a face mask for her broken nose.